scipy-conference/scipy_proceedings/papers/elizabeth_seiver/seivpacbassi.rst

-``allofplos`` is a Python package for downloading and maintaining up-to-date scientific article corpora, as well as parsing PLOS XML articles in the JATS format.
-It's available on PyPI as well as a GitHub repository.
-Many existing Python packages for parsing XML and/or JATS focus on defensive parsing, where the structure is assumed not to be reliable or the document is immediately converted to another intermediate format (often JSON) and XML is just a temporary stepping stone. allofplos uses lxml[CITE], which is compiled in C, for fast XML parsing and conversion to familiar Python data structures like lists, dictionaries, and datetime objects.
+``allofplos`` is a Python package for downloading and maintaining up-to-date scientific article corpora, as well as parsing PLOS XML articles in the JATS (Journal Article Tag Suite)[jats] format.
+It is available on PyPI[allofplospypi] as well as a GitHub repository[allofplosgh].
+Many existing Python packages for parsing XML and/or JATS focus on defensive parsing, where the structure is assumed not to be reliable or the document is immediately converted to another intermediate format (often JSON) and XML is just a temporary stepping stone. allofplos uses lxml[lxml05], which is compiled in C, for fast XML parsing and conversion to familiar Python data structures like lists, dictionaries, and datetime objects.
 The intended audience is researchers who are familiar with scientific articles and Python, but may not be familiar with JATS XML.
+Other related tools include one from fellow Open Access publisher eLife[elife].

 Functionality
 -------------